Paraveterinary worker: Role and responsibilities

 Paraveterinary workers are likely to assist other professionals, or perform by themselves, medical skills such as observations (e.g. taking and recording pulse, temperature, respiration etc.), wound and trauma management (e.g. cleaning and dressing wounds, applying splints etc.), physical interventions (e.g. catheterizations, ear flushes and venipuncture) and preparing and analysing biological samples (e.g. performing skin scrapings, microbiology, urinalysis, and microscopy).
+Most Paravetrinary workers can also do imagining, take labs, do patient prep for surgeries, record and update patient records and under Veterinarian supervision can do client relations such as examining a patient.
+Paraveterinary workers are able to do all of these things due to them passing their licenseing exams, typically some of the only things a Paraveterinary worker cannot do is prescribe medication and perform surgeries.

 Dependent on their scope of practice and training, they may also be called upon to operate diagnostic screening equipment, including electrocardiographic, radiographic and ultrasonographic instruments, including complex machines such as computed tomography, magnetic resonance imagers and gamma cameras.
 In veterinary hospitals, veterinary technicians can perform complete blood counts, differential counts, and morphologic examinations of blood.

 Veterinary technicians commonly assist other professionals in surgery by providing correct equipment and instruments and by assuring that monitoring and support equipment are in good working condition.
 They may also maintain treatment records and inventory of all pharmaceuticals, equipment and supplies, and help with other administrative tasks within a veterinary practice, such as client education.

-Client education plays a key role of the veterinary technician's responsibilities, such as effectively communicatIng complex medical instructions in a positive and understandable way, and to facilitate the patient's care as an intermediary between the doctor, hospital and the patient.
+Client education plays a key role of the veterinary technician's responsibilities, such as effectively communicating complex medical instructions in a positive and understandable way, and to facilitate the patient's care as an intermediary between the doctor, hospital and the patient.
 In this way, open lines of communication are established that can benefit the patient and hospital.